finos/FDC3/docs/api-bridging/spec.md

             "version": "...",
             // ... other metadata fields
         },
-        "requestPath": ["agent-A", "agent-C"]
     }
 }
 ```

 When adding context listeners (either for User Channels or specific App Channels) no messages need to be exchanged.
 Instead, upon receving a broadcast message the Desktop Agent just needs to pass it on to all listeners on that named channel.

 ## Intents